Get Your Cholesterol Checked

 - Not getting enough physical activity

-- Eating too much saturated fat — and not enough fruits and vegetables
+- Eating too much saturated fat or not enough fruits and vegetables

 - Taking certain medicines, like medicines to lower blood pressure